Devsnest-testing/Devsnest-Testing/questions.md

 ## Insert a button using button tag.
 ## Insert a button using button of type text.
 ## Insert a button using button of type submit.
-## Add a dropdown using details tag .
+## Add a dropdown using details tag.
 ## Show an dialog using dialog tag.
 ## Add an box using div tag with ```Devsnest``` heading inside it.
 ## Add an navigation bar using nav tag.